 The next track, “The Rise and Fall”, takes us back to slow, introspective, ambiguous territory.
 With lines like, “The rise and fall, the fall and rise / The freezing breath, the frightened eyes”, it seems to suggest – as many of Hannon’s songs do – a physical encounter with a woman.
 This becomes overt later: “My lady laughs, my lady cries / She cries / Hold me in your arms / Hold me till you kill me / Hold me till you break my will / And passion fills my heart”.
-On a superficial level, or in isolation, the song seems to depict a feverish, perhaps destructive relationship between two lovers.
+On a superficial level, or in isolation, the song seems to depict a feverish, perhaps destructive relationship between two partners.
 However, not all is what it seems: references to “The naked truth, the naked eye” tie in with the album’s theme of forbidden knowledge, and how difficult it can be to confront one’s responsibilities.
 This notion is revisited later: “And you and I / Shall no longer / Look at life / Through the half-closed eye”.
 While this is clearly, on some level, a love song, it’s also a song about resolving to change the way you live in response to disturbing new information while others bury their heads in the sand.

 “The Holy Ghost is exorcised”, a line which presages one of the song’s climactic moments, was perhaps the most cleverly sacrilegious lyric about the Third Hypostasis until the Rubberbandits had Éamon de Valera spread it on toast.
 It also reinforces the environmentalist reading of the album if we take it as a lamentation for the decay mankind has wrought on the world.
 When we sinned and were removed from God’s presence, he was also effectively removed from ours, leaving us free to trash his creation as we see fit.
 It’s also interesting to note that it’s specifically the Holy Ghost that’s invoked here, not the Father or the Son – in other words, the aspect of the Trinity that’s used to stand in for the sublimity of the natural world is also the only one that isn’t overtly masculine.
 That’s very fitting… even if it’s just a pun with ideas above its station.
-The “rise and fall” concept doesn’t tie directly into the album’s themes, and seems simply to describe the motion of the song’s two lovers, perhaps seeking solace in one another in dark and precarious times.
+The “rise and fall” concept doesn’t tie directly into the album’s themes, and seems simply to describe the motion of the song’s two partners, perhaps seeking solace in one another in dark and precarious times.
 Unusually for a Divine Comedy song, this one has a false ending followed by an additional verse – a rhythmic, wave-like structure that ties into its title nicely.

 “Logic Versus Emotion” is the only song on Fanfare that’s as explicitly, unapologetically environmentalist as “Tailspin”, and its tale is told by two clearly delineated narrators.
 Jumping directly into the natural imagery, we find Hannon softly reflecting: “I stood upon the listed bridge / Dividing different images / Logic versus emotion / A mountain stream versus the ocean / Will we ever learn?”
 It’s the latest manifestation of this album’s seemingly inexhaustible navel-gazing about people failing to care quite enough for the environment, and if those of you playing Fanfare bingo at home guessed that some vague political commentary was in the offing, you’d be correct: “Politicians carry the motion / Will we ever learn?”
 (Later in the song, he echoes this with “Politicians go through the motions” in what’s actually a quietly clever play on words.)

 Things get a lot more interesting in the second verse, which is unambiguously sung from the perspective of an anthropomorphised river: “I’ll take you upstream / Up to my origin / My water pure as glass / My beauty everlasting”.
-It’s one of the rare moments the music’s subject matter even attempts to fulfil the sublimity promised by the artwork; one of the only songs in Hannon’s discography that actually find him giving a voice to the divine.
+It’s one of the rare moments the music’s subject-matter even attempts to fulfil the sublimity promised by the artwork; one of the only songs in Hannon’s discography that actually find him giving a voice to the divine.
 After illustrating its majesty, the river draws our attention to the alternative: “I’ll take you downstream / Down where they turn me green / I suffer the indignity / Of administering your poisons to the sea”.

 With this scene set, a drama begins to unfold.
 Standing upon his bridge, from which he can apparently perceive both extremes, Hannon sees a woman who seems to be begging for mercy: “Leave my house alone / I won’t leave my home / Said the old lady / Kneeling by the river-bank, crying”.
 (I don’t think this works musically – with lines like “I was here before you / A million years before / I can only warn you / I’ll be here when you’re gone”, the song struck an intelligent balance between the playful and the cosmic, and Hannon’s sudden swerve into the plaintive and shrill recalls the bathos of Bowie’s unintentionally funny “Glass Spider”.
 The delirious backing vocals, “Leave them alone / I love my home”, also sound a bit like something from one of Hannon’s Father Ted songs.)
 The animals of the valley join in the woman’s pleas, “Watching as their paradise disappeared / Under the water”.
 Now, there’s some artistic shorthand here – the kind of waste that gets dumped in rivers is probably not a major cause of rising sea levels – but nonetheless it gets the thematic point across succinctly.
 The most obvious interpretation is that the old woman simply represents humanity, and is begging the personified river (and by extension the natural world) to have mercy, but it’s equally possible that she herself is the song’s Mother Earth figure, crying out for her children to think of her lest she – and they – be lost.
 The fact that it works both ways is particularly fitting for a metaphorical scenario describing such a symbiotic relationship, and the way the song specifies and combines the river’s distinct spatial and temporal drifts towards pollution quietly gives it some real heft, turning human intransigence into an assault on the sanctity of the ancient.